Last Update: 3/28/21

-A good piece of advice if you or a loved one has been injured in a wood floor slip and fall, is to speak with an experienced personal injury lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person, whichever you prefer) to answer your questions.
+A good piece of advice if you or a loved one has been injured in a wood floor slip and fall, is to speak with a personal injury lawyer who has spent years evaluating accident facts, applying the law, and effectively asking juries to render a favorable verdict.
+Most personal injury lawyers who meet these criteria, like Alan Sackrin, will offer a free initial consultation to answer your questions and explain the law.

 Do you have questions or comments?
 Then please feel free to send Alan an email or call him now at (954) 458-8655.